itsjrsmith/learnJS/README.md

 # learnJS
-learning JavaScript
+learning JavaScript as well as CSS and HTML

 # Motivation
-put lessons into action
+I've been focusing a bit too much on passive learning.
+Now is the time to put what I've learned to work.

 # Tech used
 JavaScript, HTML, CSS